CatenaryCloudHQ/cdk-pipelines-example-org-formation/README.md

                   - us-east-2
 ```

-Add reference to the policy in the OrganizationRoot key:
+Add reference to the policy in the OrganizationRoot key (uncommented respective reference):
 ```
   OrganizationRoot:
     Type: OC::ORG::OrganizationRoot